hongh233/TigerTalk/README.md

 ---
 ## Tips
-1. Backend Runner is working on Dal MySQL server, it only runs on Dal Internet.
-To use Dal MySQL server remotely, please install the [VPN Client Software Application](https://dalu.sharepoint.com/sites/its/SitePages/vpn.aspx?_ga=2.182314855.1320124946.1719698724-195095931.1712083041&xsdata=MDV8MDJ8fGE0YjJmZjljZDc2YTRkYjY3YTAyMDhkYzk5MzFmOTRifDYwYjgxOTk5MGI3ZjQxMmQ5MmEzZTE3ZDhhZTllM2UwfDB8MHw2Mzg1NTM2ODcwOTQ2ODgyNTh8VW5rbm93bnxWR1ZoYlhOVFpXTjFjbWwwZVZObGNuWnBZMlY4ZXlKV0lqb2lNQzR3TGpBd01EQWlMQ0pRSWpvaVYybHVNeklpTENKQlRpSTZJazkwYUdWeUlpd2lWMVFpT2pFeGZRPT18MXxMMk5vWVhSekx6RTVPak5oWlRNMU9ESmtMV0psWXpNdE5ETXpaUzA1TVRFMExXRTJNVEZpWTJFNE16UTBZbDlsTVdSbE5tTTFZUzAzTTJKbUxUUmxNREV0T0RRek9TMDRZekppWlRabE1qTXpabVJBZFc1eExtZGliQzV6Y0dGalpYTXZiV1Z6YzJGblpYTXZNVGN4T1RjM01Ua3dPRE0xTVE9PXxjZWFlZGRlODkxMWE0NzY4N2EwMjA4ZGM5OTMxZjk0YnxlYjRjODVjOGU5MzI0NGI5YmZlYzIwODI1MTNmOTFhYw%3D%3D&sdata=MGRUY3Zhb2pyVE0vaXdTM3VJUU1EVWtwWUlQaUhnMVk5bjM5YXlKaklrdz0%3D&ovuser=60b81999-0b7f-412d-92a3-e17d8ae9e3e0%2Chn582183%40dal.ca&OR=Teams-HL&CT=1721367432507&clickparams=eyJBcHBOYW1lIjoiVGVhbXMtRGVza3RvcCIsIkFwcFZlcnNpb24iOiI1MC8yNDA2MTMxODQwOCIsIkhhc0ZlZGVyYXRlZFVzZXIiOmZhbHNlfQ%3D%3D) with your NetID and password.
-2. To work on your own database (local host), change files in this path: /src/main/resources.

-   In application.properties, set prod to be dev.

-   In application-dev.properties, feel free to set your database info.
-3. Ensure you have Maven installed on your system.
+1.Ensure you have Maven installed on your system.
 You can check by running `mvn -v` in your terminal.
 If Maven is not installed, you can download and install it from [Apache Maven's official site](https://maven.apache.org/download.cgi).

+2.If you have installed maven but backend code still showing wrong syntax, going to ./backend/pom.xml, right click on it and choose: Add as Maven Project

+2.IntelliJ IDEA is a recommended IDE on this project.

 ---